The Shawshank Trail - An Adventure in the Movies

 The final parts of the Trail are in nearby Ashland, where you can see Maine National Bank and the Trailways Bus Station, and Upper Sandusky, which features the courthouse for Andy’s criminal trial and the Shawshank Woodshop.

 Along with these film sites, local businesses along the Trail have Shawshank Redemption-themed foods, souvenirs and even some props from the film.

-To learn more about this festival and the Shawshank Redemption Trail, visit www.shawshanktrail.com.
+To learn more about the Shawshank Redemption Trail, visit www.shawshanktrail.com.
 To learn more about the haunted house this fall, visit www.bloodprison.com and for a full list of activities, events and festivals at The Ohio State Reformatory at www.mrps.org.